-You'll see three different 35mm Nikon DX lenses on the LensGiant website, so what's the difference between them?
+You'll see three different Nikon 35mm lenses on the LensGiant website, so what's the difference between them?
 Here's a run down:

-Nikon 35mm AF-S f/1.8G ED: Designed for FX cameras, works fine on DX cameras, and is more expensive than the DX version.
+Nikon 35mm AF-S f/1.8G ED: Designed for FX cameras, works fine on DX cameras.

 Nikon 35mm AF-S f/1.8G DX: Designed for DX cameras.
 This is the best choice for most DX users.